Frequently asked questions for BC Children’s patients about COVID-19.

 Please call the clinic you have the appointment with and share information about the symptoms (including any new fever, chills, cough, shortness of breath, sore throat, painful swallowing, stuffy or runny nose, loss of sense of smell, headache, muscle aches, fatigue or loss of appetite).
 A doctor or nurse will provide guidance.

 During COVID-19, we have limited entrances to BC Children’s to facilitate active screening.
-Access is limited to the Emergency Department (Entrance 55) and the main Teck Acute Care Centre entrance (Entrance 53).
+Access is limited to entrances 55 (Emergency Department), 5 (Sunny Hill), 11 (off Oak Street), 93 (off Willow Street) and 53 (Teck Acute Care Centre).
 Please see

 this campus map for the locations of these entrances.